-Marburg virus is one of two viruses of the Filovirus family which, along with Ebola virus, can cause a severe and fatal haemorrhagic fever (VHF).
+Marburg virus is a Filovirus which, along with Ebola virus, can cause a severe and fatal viral haemorrhagic fever (VHF).

-Marburg virus is one of 2 viruses belonging to the Filovirus family.
-Along with Ebola virus, Marburg virus causes a severe and highly fatal haemorrhagic fever called Marburg virus disease which is clinically almost indistinguishable from Ebola virus disease.
+Marburg virus belongs to the Filovirus family, along with Ebola virus.
+It can cause a severe and highly fatal haemorrhagic fever called Marburg virus disease (MVD) which is clinically almost indistinguishable from Ebola virus disease.

 Marburg virus affects both humans and non-human primates.

-The disease was first recognised in 1967, when outbreaks of haemorrhagic fever occurred simultaneously in laboratories in Marburg and Frankfurt in Germany, and Belgrade in Yugoslavia.
+MVD was first recognised in 1967, when outbreaks of haemorrhagic fever occurred simultaneously in laboratories in Marburg and Frankfurt in Germany – and Belgrade in Yugoslavia (now Serbia).
 A total of 31 people became ill, including 25 laboratory workers, and medical personnel and a family member who had cared for them.
 The laboratory workers all had contact with the blood, organs or cell-cultures from a batch of imported African green monkeys from north-western Uganda.

 It is generally accepted that Marburg virus is a zoonotic (animal borne) virus.
 Fruit bats (Rousettus aegyptii) are considered the natural host of the virus.
 Monkeys are susceptible to Marburg virus infection but are not considered the reservoir hosts as they die rapidly once infected.

 Recorded cases of MVD are rare.

-Outbreaks and sporadic cases have been reported in Angola, Democratic Republic of Congo, Kenya, and South Africa (in a person who had recently travelled to Zimbabwe).
+Outbreaks and sporadic cases have been reported in Angola, Democratic Republic of Congo, Kenya, Uganda, and South Africa (in a person who had recently travelled to Zimbabwe).

 The largest outbreak on record to date occurred in 2005 in Angola and involved 374 cases, including 329 deaths.

-Two unrelated sporadic cases occurred during 2008 following visits to the “python cave” in the Maramagambo Forest in western Uganda; this cave is home to a large colony of Egyptian fruit bats.
+Two unrelated sporadic cases in travellers occurred during 2008 following visits to the ‘python cave’ in the Maramagambo Forest in western Uganda; this cave is home to a large colony of Egyptian fruit bats.
 Both people became ill after return to their home country; one in the Netherlands and one in the USA.

 Recorded outbreaks to 2021